kaapstorm/pregnant_justice/src/06_doula.rst

 define what you mean by that, but you're going to fuck it up.
 So let's rather skip that.
 I mean a 'liberal' school.
 In the John Stuart Mill sense, right?
 The Thomas Jefferson sense. _Not_ the Tucker Carlson sense.
-A school where kids can be whatever they want to be.
+A school where kids can be whoever they want to be.
 It's easy to spot these schools.
 When you go for the interview with the head teacher, look around.
 If the kids look like they just walked off the set of 'Fame', you're in the right place."